infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 Please consult the following links for more information about defining parameter
 functions: [`@parameter_function`](@ref) and [`parameter_function`](@ref).

-Beyond this, there are number of query and modification methods that can be employed for parameter functions and these are detailed in the [technical manual](@ref par_func_manual) Section below.
+Beyond this, there are a number of query and modification methods that can be employed for parameter functions and these are detailed in the [technical manual](@ref par_func_manual) Section below.